espadrine/succinct-cybernetics/misc/cryptography.md

 - the sequence of bits obeys the statistical characteristics we talked about.

 Cryptographically-Secure PRNG (CSPRNG) are designed more carefully but are typically slower.
+They are usually instances of a **pseudorandom function family** (PRF).

-Examples: arc4random (based on a leaked version of the RC4 cipher), ChaCha20 (eg. in Linux’ /dev/urandom).
+Examples: arc4random (based on a leaked version of the RC4 cipher), AES-CTR, ChaCha20 (eg. in Linux’ /dev/urandom).

 Examples of non-cryptographically-secure: LCG, XorShift, Mersenne Twister, PCG (in order of quality against predictability).